 You know that every Windows PC has a recycle bin, which provides one chance for its users to restore files mistakenly deleted from hard disk drive.
 In other words, files will not be permanently deleted when you just delete them from hard disk drive on Windows XP.
 Before you empty recycle bin, all deleted data will remain in recycle bin so that you can restore it any time you like without relying on any software.
 However, once all data is deleted from recycle bin, you have to use a data recovery program in order to get it back. iCare Data Recovery is able to recover data from hard disk drive when it got permanently deleted after emptying recycle bin on Windows XP.

 People usually believe that files have been permanently deleted when they cannot find the deleted data in recycle bin.
 When you delete one or more files on Windows XP disk drive by pressing Shift + Delete keys, the deleted data will not go to recycle bin.
 In this situation, you may think that all deleted data has been permanently deleted.
 It is true that all data will be deleted immediately without going to recycle bin when you delete it by pressing Shift + Delete keys on Windows XP, but the data will not be permanently deleted before you write new data to the disk drive.
-As the deleted data is not overwritten by new data, you are able to get it back by using iCare Data Recovery.
+As the deleted data is not overwritten by new data, you are able to undelete files on Windows XP by using iCare Data Recovery.
+This software helps shift deleted files recovery on Windows XP before all deleted data being overwritten.

 A memory card is usually used in digital camera or smartphone for data storage.
 Sometimes, you might delete photos on a memory card when it is inserted in your camera or mobile phone.
 Or you might delete photos videos on memory card when you connect it to your Windows XP computer to transfer or write some data.
 When you delete files from memory card on digital camera, cell phone or your Windows computer, the deleted data will be erased immediately.
 If you cannot find a useful way to restore those deleted photos, they might be deleted permanently.
 As a data recovery program for all Windows users, iCare Data Recovery enables you to recover deleted photos videos from memory card on Windows XP after permanently deleting.